Miura Next

-The Miura Next is a future reusable heavy-lift rocket currently in development, part of PLD Space's program for the next 20 years.
+The Miura Next is a future reusable medium-lift launch vehicle currently in development, part of PLD Space's program for the next 20 years.
 Designed to compete in the market of reusable launchers, it will allow for the transport of large payloads to low Earth orbits and beyond.
 With capabilities for crewed missions and reusable first stages, it aims to position itself as a European alternative to rockets like the Falcon 9.
 It is expected to work alongside the crewed capsule Lince, expanding the capabilities for space exploration and commercial ventures.

 Description

 The rocket was introduced by PLD Space in October 2024 as part of their space program for the next two decades.
 The company, headquartered in Elche, Spain, revealed their new reusable heavy-lift rocket, targeting the first half of the 2030s for its maiden flight.

 Reusability test of PLD Space's Miura 5 rocket.

 Both the rocket and the crewed capsule Lince were developed in secrecy by the company until their development was made public during an event marking the anniversary of the first launch of Miura 1, which was expected to provide updates on the development of the Miura 5.

 The Miura Next will be a reusable rocket that is part of PLD Space's new family of launchers.
 Versions currently named Miura Next Heavy and Super Heavy will be able to place up to 53 tons into low Earth orbit.
 Additionally, they will be capable of carrying between 2.4 and 16 tons to the Moon and Mars, depending on their configuration, which may include up to four booster engines that will also be reusable.

 The first flight is expected in 2030, and by 2035, it is projected to be one of the most powerful rockets in the world, with scalable and reusable technology.
 It will also be the only one of its kind within the European Union, as the company aims to establish independence for the EU in terms of space travel.